Message from the Principal

 Naahwhoo – Aambee, Maatcha taa daa!

 Principal, Wikwemikong Junior School

-Our Parent Council Meetings are held at the 2nd Thursday of each month beginning at 4:30 pm – 5:30 pm.
+Our Parent Council Meetings on Thursdays for most of the months beginning at 4:30 pm – 5:30 pm.
 We will provide snacks and refreshments.
 Please plan to attend!

 We hope to see you!